axingjia/Journey_To_Data_Structure/README.md

 		tree._ root.children[2].children[0].parent = tree._ root.children[2];

 So when click any item, the level of that level shows, all the children shows,

+# Chapter 9: Red Black Tree
+* Searching works the same way in a red-black tree as it does in an ordinary binary tree.
+On the other hand, insertion and deletion, while based on the algorithm in an ordinary tree, are extensively modified
+* there is top-down insertion and bottom-up insertion
+* In a red-black tree, balance is achieved during insertion( and also deletion).
+As an item is being inserted, the insertion routine checks that certain characteristics of the tree are not violated.
+If they are, it takes corrective action, restructuring the tree as necessary.
+By maintaining these characteristics, the tree is kept balanced.

+##### Red-Black Rules
+1. Every node is either red or Black
+2. The root is always black
+3. If a node is red, its children must be black(although the converse isn't necessarily true)
+4. Every path from the root to a leaf, or to a null child, must contain the same number of black nodes

+* In this book, duplicate key is assumed to be not allowed

+Page 437